Val-d'Oise

-Val-d'Oise (/fr/, "Vale of the Oise") is a department in the Île-de-France region, Northern France.
+Val-d'Oise (/fr/; 'Vale of Oise') is a department in the Île-de-France region, Northern France.
 It was created in 1968 following the split of the Seine-et-Oise department.
-In 2019, Val-d'Oise had a population of 1,249,674.
+In 2023, Val-d'Oise had a population of 1,281,653.

 It is named after the river Oise, a major tributary of the Seine, which crosses the region after having started in Belgium and flowed through Northeastern France.
 Val-d'Oise is Île-de-France's northernmost department.
 Charles de Gaulle Airport, France's main international airport, is partially located in Roissy-en-France, a commune of Val-d'Oise.

 Its INSEE and postcode number is 95.

 History

 The original departments of France were established in 1790 when the French National Assembly split the country into 83 departments of roughly the same size and population.
 They were designed as sets of communes, and when better maps became available, certain revisions had to be made.

 In 1964, it was determined to divide up the departments of Seine and Seine-et-Oise.
 Val-d'Oise was one of the new departments so formed, and was created entirely from the previous department of Seine-et-Oise.